Padanian nationalism: Padania and Lega Nord

 Lega Nord unilaterally proclaimed the independence of Padania on 15 September 1996 in Venice, but since then has come back to its original federalist credo, although the party constitution continues to declare that the independence of Padania is the party's final goal.
 In that occasion Umberto Bossi, the leader of Lega Nord, while reading the Padanian Declaration of Independence, echoing the United States Declaration of Independence, proclaimed:

 We the peoples of Padania solemnly declare that Padania is an independent and sovereign federal republic.
 We mutually pledge to each other our lives, our fortunes and our sacred honour.

+Padania itself was presented as a natural territorial unit adjacent to the Po River basin, although it has never existed as an administrative or political entity prior to the party's campaign.
+Lega Nord therefore attempted to establish a Padanian geography and history to support claims of northern distinctiveness.

 In the following years Lega Nord installed a non-recognized Padanian Parliament near Mantua, elected in self-organized elections and a government in Venice.
 Later, a "Parliament of the North" was established in Vicenza, but functioned merely as an internal structure of the party.
 Lega Nord also proposed a flag, the Sun of the Alps, and a national anthem, the Va' Pensiero chorus from Giuseppe Verdi's Nabucco, in which the exiled Hebrew slaves lament for their lost homeland.
 The party also tried to expand its reach through a number of Padanian-styled associations and media endeavours (under the supervision of Davide Caparini), notably including La Padania daily, Il Sole delle Alpi weekly, the Lega Nord Flash periodical, the TelePadania TV channel, the Radio Padania Libera and the "Bruno Salvadori" publishing house.
 More recently the party stressed the independent status of Padania through sports and other activities: the Padania national football team took part and won 2008, 2009 and 2010 VIVA World Cup; the party also sponsored a beauty contest, Miss Padania.